-LEAST RESTRAINT: Intervention used with the aggressive/violent resident which is the least restrictive possible yet still allows the Code White team to regain control of the situation.
+LEAST RESTRAINT: Intervention used with the aggressive/violent resident which aggressive resident within the centre's property only.

-LIMITS OF ENGAGEMENT: Code White Response team is authorized to respond to an aggressive resident within the centre's property only.
+LIMITS OF ENGAGEMENT: Code White Response team is authorized to respond to an the centre's property.

-Police will be called if the incident takes place outside
+Police will be called if the incident takes place outside of